 The north end of the church housed a memorial chapel, and a massive marble monument was placed there in memory of William Davis Merry Howard by his widow and their son.
 The Howard monument stands today in its original position surrounded by the church that was rebuilt around it after the 1906 earthquake.

-The Reverend Brewer started St. Matthews Hall (later known as St. Matthews School) in 1865 on a site adjacent to the church and parsonage.
-The school’s goals aspired to the highest ideals of Christian and secular training.
-The school for boys adopted a military system for training, discipline, and administration.
-In one of the rare photographs available, the students are posed in front of the church in uniform.
-Two of the young men in the center of the image were Hawaiian princes.
+The Reverend Brewer established St. Matthew’s Hall (later known as St. Matthew’s School for Boys) in 1865 on a site adjacent to the church and parsonage.
+The school’s goals aspired to the highest ideals of Christian and secular training for boys .
+The school adopted a military system for training, discipline, and administration.
 The school received high ratings throughout the educational community but closed in 1915.

-In 1899, the original altar in the sanctuary was moved to Grace Church; it was located in the Cathedral’s chapel until the San Francisco earth quake of 1906.
+In 1899, the original altar in the sanctuary was moved to Grace Cathedral.
+It was located in the Cathedral’s chapel until the San Francisco earthquake of 1906.
 To replace it, Mrs. Francis J. Caroland donated a new altar in memory of her father, George W. Pullman.
 The solid sandstone altar that was installed in the sanctuary was designed by architect, Willis Polk.

 On April 18, 1906, the city of San Francisco and the greater Bay Area experienced major earthquake destruction.
 Although it was not demolished, St. Matthew’s Church suffered severe damage, and the Vestry chose to raze the church rather than attempt to repair it.
 Willis Polk was commissioned to design a new church.
 Many of the appointments that were in the original church, including the altar, the Howard monument, some of the fixtures, and a few of the windows and the original stone work that survived, were salvaged for the new building.
 The Reverend Neptune Blood William Gallwey, who became rector in 1904, oversaw the construction through to its completion and was the major force in raising funds to support the endeavor.
 He was also instrumental in influencing the architect to design a church modeled after churches in Ireland where he was born.